Cryoshell: 2009–2014: Cryoshell

 Cryoshell spent the majority of 2009 recording their self-titled debut album with producer Jacob Hansen.
-The lead single "Bye Bye Babylon" was released in July 2009, simultaneously serving as the band's fifth and final song used by Bionicle; this time for their Glatorian and Glatorian Legends waves.
+The lead single "Bye Bye Babylon" was released in July 2009, simultaneously serving as the band's fifth and final song for Bionicle, this time for their Glatorian and Glatorian Legends waves.
 A re-recorded version of "Creeping in My Soul" was released as the second single in November, followed by an EP bearing the same name in January 2010.
-Cryoshell was released on June 7, 2010 solely in Scandinavia due to difficulties in securing an international distribution but slowly became available overseas over the next few years.
+The album Cryoshell was released June 7, 2010 solely in Scandinavia due to difficulties in securing an international distribution, but slowly became available overseas over the next two years.

-Lorentzen took maternity leave from the band between November 2011–October 2013.
-In her place, Tine Midtgaard, a runner-up on the 2010 season of the Danish incarnation of the talent show The X Factor, provided vocals for two new recordings – "Breakout" and a remix of "Gravity Hurts" – the former of which received a single release in December 2012.
+Lorentzen took maternity leave from the band between November 2011 and October 2013.
+In her place, Tine Midtgaard, a runner-up on the Danish incarnation of the talent show The X Factor, provided vocals for two new recordings – "Breakout" and a remix of "Gravity Hurts" – the former of which received a single release in December 2012.
 When Lorentzen rejoined, it was stated that both songs would be included as bonus tracks on an international reissue of Cryoshell's debut album under Greek record label The Leaders.
 However, a release date was never announced and the plans are thought to have been scrapped.

 2015–Present: Next to Machines

 In February 2015, concept artist Christian Faber confirmed that Cryoshell would produce the soundtrack for Rebel Nature, a multimedia project that he is currently developing.
 Recording began the following September for a mobile app game called Escape RIG21.
 Songs inspired by Rebel Nature will make up Cryoshell's second studio album, Next to Machines.
 Production was originally set to be crowdfunded through Kickstarter, but the band managed to secure their own finance prior to the campaign's May 2017 launch.
 Five singles were released ahead of the album – "Nature Girl" (a cover of "Nature Boy" by Nat King Cole), "Don't Look Down" and "Slipping" in 2018, "Dive" in 2020, and "Faux" in 2021.

 Additionally, an orchestral remix of "Gravity Hurts" featuring Lorentzen and the Budapest Art Orchestra was released in January 2018, followed by singular releases of the mixes featuring Brinck and Midgaard in December 2018.
-A classical version of "Creeping in My Soul" was also released in 2019.
+A classical version of "Creeping in My Soul" was also released in 2019, while the band collaborated with the synth-rock musician Essenger on the track "As Above, So Below", which was released in 2023 in celebration of "Bionicle Day".